The impact of large-scale EV charging on the real-time operation of distribution systems: A comprehensive review: EV integration impact on real-time operation of distribution systems

 \subsubsection{Voltage}

 Based on the characteristics of the power system, voltage is closely related to reactive power, which is more difficult to generate and inject into grids than active power \cite{sayed2022electric}.
-Thus, the high demand for reactive power from EV nonlinear charging can significantly impact the real-time voltage of grid operation.
-The direct impact of large-scale EV charging on distribution system operation is a voltage drop at the coupling point, which may lead to voltage deviation exceeding the regulatory requirements.
-For instance, \cite{rahman2022comprehensive} investigates the factors affecting voltage distribution, such as locations of power sources and EV penetration levels, and compares conditions of multiple parallel load lines with unequal loads.
+EV charging is a typical non-linear load based on rectifier circuits and power converters.
+Thus, the high demand for reactive power from non-linear EV charging can significantly affect the real-time voltage profile of grid operation, which reduces the power factor and exacerbates voltage distortion and fluctuations.
+In addition to the increase in reactive power demand, large-scale EV charging and the deployment of high-power chargers draw substantial current from the grid, leading to increased active power transfer.
+Transmitting large amounts of reactive and active power from generators to loads results in significant power losses in distribution lines.
+In power grids, the voltage magnitude difference and phase angle difference between two nodes are directly related to transmission losses \cite{hasan2023distribution}.
+Charging location, transmission distance, charging power demand, and EV penetration level are among the main factors influencing voltage variation.
+Thus, the direct impact of large-scale EV integration is a voltage drop at the coupling point, which may lead to voltage deviation exceeding the regulatory requirements.
+Review \cite{ahmed2026holistic} summarizes the literature that tested and quantified the impact of EV charging on voltage profiles in distribution networks.
+The results show that the difference in the voltage deviation index between 50\% EV penetration and 20\% EV penetration is 8.3\%.
+Under normal operating conditions, 100\% EV penetration can alter the voltage of medium-voltage networks by approximately 0.02–0.05 p.u., while the voltage variation in low-voltage networks can reach approximately 0.10–0.15 p.u. \cite{rahman2022comprehensive} investigates the factors affecting voltage distribution, such as locations of power sources and EV penetration levels, and compares conditions of multiple parallel load lines with unequal loads.
 Furthermore, continuous violations may lead to grid operation instability and could even result in blackouts.
 Therefore, when voltage violations or frequency violations exceed specified limits, it’s necessary to adopt corrective measures to restore violations to normal levels in order to avoid damage to power equipment and negative effects on grid operation safety.